jenkinsci/venafi-vcert-plugin/README.md

  * `commonName`: the certificate's common name.

-Required or optional, depending on the VCert connector zone configuration:
+Required or optional, depending on the connector's zone configuration:

  * `organization`
  * `organizationalUnit`